 - Fix the loophole that results in self-administered oral chemotherapy treatments costing more out-of-pocket for patients than chemotherapy drugs administered in a hospital setting (Cancer Drug Parity Act, H.R.
 4385 / S. 3080).

 - Confront the barriers to medically necessary specialized care, including clinical trials, by taking action to ensure that NCI Designated Cancer Centers are included as in-network under the Affordable Care Act.

-- Improve the quality of life, personal well-being, and pain management for patients with a brain tumor by enacting policy that enhances and improves the delivery of palliative care.
+- Improve the quality of life, personal well-being, and pain management for brain tumor patients by enacting policy that enhances and improves the delivery of palliative care.

 - Support the passage of the Stop the Wait Act (H.R.
-6583 / S. 3575) which directs the Social Security Administration to phase out the five-month waiting period to receive SSDI benefits and allow those who are uninsured or unable to afford health insurance to immediately receive Medicare coverage.
+6583 / S. 3575), which directs the Social Security Administration to phase out the five-month waiting period to receive SSDI benefits and allow those who are uninsured or unable to afford health insurance to receive Medicare coverage immediately.

-- Congress should encourage the FDA to continue to support innovation of clinical trial design including the use of historical and real-world data to improve and accelerate drug development.
+- Congress should encourage the FDA to continue to support innovation of clinical trials design, including the use of historical and real-world data to improve and accelerate drug development.

-- Grow and support expanded access programs to ensure that patients with a brain tumor have access to the cutting-edge treatments they need.
+- Grow and support expanded access programs to ensure that brain tumor patients have access to the cutting-edge treatments they need.

 - Support improved access to emerging treatments and support medical research innovation through the Ensuring Patient Access to Critical Breakthrough Products Act.
 (HR 4043)

 - Glioblastoma Awareness Day: Pass a resolution to designate July 20 as GBM Awareness Day and participate in related activities driven by the advocate community

 - Brain Tumor Awareness Month: Pass a resolution to designate May as Brain Tumor Awareness Month and participate in related activities driven by the advocate community.